 - Write down what you know and what records you’ve already searched, if any.

-- Use concise statements to summarise this information.
+- Use concise statements or dot points to summarise this information.
 For example: My mother’s birth certificate says she was born in Dubbo, NSW.
 Her name at birth was ‘Susanne Smith’.
 Her mother’s name was ‘Mary Smith’ and Mary was 16 at the time of Susanne’s birth.
 Susanne’s father’s name is not on the birth certificate.

 Possible sources: Where could you find out what you want to know?

-- You will need to become familiar with the range family history sources and decide which ones are most likely to have the information you are seeking.
+- You will need to become familiar with the range of family history sources and decide which ones are most likely to have the information you are seeking.

-Tracking down the information: How will you find the sources you want
+Tracking down the information: How will you find the sources you want?

 - Note where to find them – are they online?
 Can you get them from a local library or historical society?
 Can you ask for copies to be sent to you, or do you have to visit an archive?